Dow Chemical Company: Ted Doan

 Ted Doan rapidly climbed the company ladder and followed his father, becoming president when he was 40 years old.

 Doan immediately integrated disparate company branches to create an efficient organization focused on growth and expansion outside the U.S.

 His goal was to increase company earnings 10% each year.
 Dow sales surpassed $1 billion in 1964.

 Doan began an open-door policy for employees, placed higher emphasis on research, and held the attitude that their employees were the company's strength.
 Those policies continued after Doan's departure from Dow.

 Doan periodically visited the research labs at Dow and was always interested in the work of each employee.

-Trioka is Russian term for a wagon pulled by a team of three horses abreast.
-Doan formed a management trioka with Gerstacker responsible for finance and marketing, Ben Branch in charge of international business and manufacturing, and Doan managing everything else.
+Troika is Russian term for a wagon pulled by a team of three horses abreast.
+Doan formed a management troika with Gerstacker responsible for finance and marketing, Ben Branch in charge of international business and manufacturing, and Doan managing everything else.
 The three met every other week on Monday mornings.
 Once each year they would retreat for a week to determine company strategy for the next year and evaluate all 300 senior managers.
-Upon their return, and personnel changes were effected.
+Upon their return personnel changes were effected.